jarenunzen/cambodiaicg/Training2026/1a_embeddings_training.md

 https://code.earthengine.google.com/

-This training section will be completed entirely in Google Earth Engine.
+This training section will be completed entirely in **Google Earth Engine**.